maate/tempo-tango/README.md

 ﻿
 tempo-tango is a .NET interpreter for Linear Temporal Logic in F#.

-Check out the wiki for a more elaborate introduction: https://github.com/maate/tempo-tango/wiki
+Tempo-tango talks about time as events in the future.
+Tempo-tango extends normal propositional logic by including a time dimension.

 It is based on [this](https://github.com/tomykaira/ltl2ba) ML implementation by tomykaira